 Strawberries, blueberries, oranges and orange juice, green beans, and carrots contain antioxidants and phytonutrients that can increase your child’s production of infection-fighting white blood cells and interferons to help fight off illness.

-Pro Tip: Let your child pick out their own healthy snacks.
+Pro Tip: Kids love being part of the process.
+So let your child help make or pick out their own healthy snacks.
 Allowing them to become involved in their own diet may motivate them to try new things.

 5. Bring Your Own Bottle

 Children come off the playground or in from P.E. asking for water.
 However, while they take turns quenching their thirst at the water fountain, they are also sharing germs with classmates.

 Packing them a water bottle not only helps to ensure they are hydrated, it also decreases the chance they will encounter germs.

 CLEAN!
 Yes, clean everything.
 And clean everything again!

 So it might sound like a very obvious answer for keeping the germs at bay, but here are 3 must-know tips to make sure you’re getting the most out of your cleaning frenzy!